 30 credits of coursework including:

 - KSR 580 - Scientific Inquiry and Quantitative Research or KSR 581 - Scientific Inquiry and Qualitative Research (3 credits each)

 - KSR 572 - Coaching Practicum (6 credits)

 - KSR 900 - Capping Project (6 credits)

 - Graduate Ethics and Integrity training (8 hours)

 - Professional Development Requirement (students will carry out 8 hours of Professional Development activities and complete an Individual Development Plan)

 This leaves students with 15 remaining credits to complete.
 You may complete these credits by taking courses within the Faculty of Kinesiology, Sport, and Recreation or any other Department on the UAlberta campus.
 Six (6) credits may be completed as a Directed Study.

 Students can complete this course-based degree as either a full or part-time student.
-Full-time students are required to take 9 credits per fall and winter terms.
-Students in course-based degree programs must register in and successfully complete a minimum of 3 credits of coursework or in M REG 800 - Maintaining Registration for at least one term in each September to August period to keep their program active.
+Full-time students are required to register in and successfully complete 9 credits per fall and winter terms.
+Part-time students must register in and successfully complete a minimum of 3 credits of coursework for at least one term in each September to August period to keep their program active.
 Students are not required to meet the Faculty’s residency requirement and have 6 years to complete the degree.
 The time to completion varies owing to part-time status of many students.